hapax/hapax.github.io/assets/bus.md

 achieves.
-But rather than introduce all this formal baggage, we can simply consider the limit of the uniform process to arrive at the correct conclusion, and with greater clarity than a number concealed within thickets of algebra.
+But rather than introduce all this formal baggage, we can simply consider the limit of the uniform process to arrive at the correct conclusion, and with greater clarity than when the answer is concealed in thickets of algebra.

 #### Conclusion